WARP-LAB/WARP-GUIDES-WEBPACK/08-analysis-code-splitting/readme.md

 // ...
 ```

-*Webpack Bundle Analyzer* reports that *helpers.simple.js* is now in *vendors.chunkhash.js*, *index.chunkhash.js* and *section.chunkhash.js* includes app code.
+*Webpack Bundle Analyzer* reports that *helpers.simple.js* is now in *vendors.contenthash.js*, *index.contenthash.js* and *section.contenthash.js* includes app code.

-A sidenote and reminder is that inhouse *helper function/libaries* can be made as modules that are added to the project via *dependencies*.
+A sidenote and reminder is that inhouse *helper function/libaries* can be made as modules that are added to the project via *package dependencies*.
 There is no need to publish them to npm registry - option of *npm install* from git or local directory exists. [npm package can be lot of things](https://docs.npmjs.com/cli/install).

 ## Approach 3.
 Explicit vendors and shared chunks